 – Sally Bedell Smith, ‘The Lonely Heir’

-It was established practice in the boarding schools of this era, for the older boys to torment their younger classmates.
+It was established practice in the boarding schools of this era, for the older boys to dominate their younger classmates.
 Charles was not immune; he was teased for his jug ears, and bullied.

 His position as the future king kept him isolated.
 He struggled to make friends, and spent most of his spare time with his bodyguard.
 In private, he referred to the school as a prison, ‘Colditz in kilts.’